sagemath/trac_to_gh/Issue 329.md

 # Issue 329: add md5sums for spkgs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/329

 Original creator: was